AugustinX/RSA-encryption/README.md

 it can be used for secured data transmission which is especially important in the countries where surveillance conducted by goverment against ordinary people is very common.

 How to use:
-publish the pubkey file (PEM) to your peers, they use a modified code of the "crypto" to encrypt. then send the encrypted file to you.
-Similarly you use it to decrypt.
+publish the pubkey file (PEM) to your peers, they use a modified code of the "crypto" (with public key) to encrypt. then send the encrypted file to you.
+Similarly you use it (with private key) to decrypt.
 Notice: DON'T PUBLISH YOUR PRIVATE KEY!